wfp/designsystem/readme.md

 - jest tests
 - correct commit message

+### Installing the monorepo

+Requirements: `node.js 14.x`, `yarn`

+After cloning the repository to your local machine run `yarn` inside the main directory.

+Running `yarn build` will compile all the existing packages.

 ### Testing

 Use jest for testing the components.
 Once commited the branches will be also tested on [Travis CI](https://travis-ci.org/wfp/ui).